-Within the governing period 2015-2018 the Ministerial Conference will take place in spring 2018, hosted by France.
-The country hosting the upcoming Ministerial Conference acts as a Vice-chair of the Bologna Process / European Higher Education Area.
-As agreed by the Ministers in the Berlin Communiqué (2003), the country organising the upcoming Ministerial Conference also hosts the Bologna Process Secretariat between two consecutive ministerial meetings.
-This applies to the governing period 2015-2018 in which France is hosting the BFUG Secretariat.
+Within the governing period 2018-2020 the Ministerial Conference, hosted by Italy, will take place at the end of the first semester 2020.
+The country hosting the upcoming Ministerial Conference acts as Vice-chair of the Bologna Process / European Higher Education Area.
+As agreed by the Ministers in the Berlin Communiqué (2003), the country organising the upcoming Ministerial Conference also hosts the BFUG Secretariat between two consecutive ministerial meetings.
+This applies to the governing period 2018-2020 in which Italy hosts the BFUG Secretariat.

-In connection with the Ministerial Conference, since 2009, a Bologna Policy Forum (BPF) is organised, which gathers partner countries from outside the EHEA.
+In connection with the Ministerial Conference, since 2009, a Bologna Policy Forum (BPF) has been organised, which includes countries and regional higher education organizations from around the world.

 Ministers decide at Ministerial Conferences about the central aspects of the EHEA, including its further developments and commitments by its member countries.
 The Ministerial Conference also decides on new applications for membership to the EHEA as well as any other main changes to the process.
-A communiqué is adopted at each Ministerial Conference that outlines decisions taken by the Ministers.
+A Communiqué is adopted at each Ministerial Conference that outlines decisions taken by the Ministers.
 The Ministerial Conferences are prepared by the BFUG.

-For the preparation of the Draft Communiqué from the next Ministerial Conference 2018 in Paris, a drafting committee composed of the Co-chairs chairing in spring 2018 (Bulgaria, Serbia), the two outgoing Co-chairs of that period (Estonia, Russia), the former Co-chairs (Malta, Norway) and the Vice-chair (France) will be set up.
-The drafting committee will be in charge from spring 2017 and be supported by the Secretariat.

-During the governing period 2015-2018, the host for the next Ministerial Conference in 2020 will be selected.
-The procedure for the Selection of the 2020 Ministerial Conference host can be found in Annex 8.
-Each member country of the EHEA can apply for hosting the Ministerial Conference and is expected to provide the necessary logistical and financial support to ensure the successful organisation of such an event.
+For the preparation of the Draft Communiqué for the next Ministerial Conference 2020 in Italy, a Drafting Committee composed by the Co-chairs chairing in the first semester of 2020 (Croatia, Ukraine), the two outgoing Co-chairs of that period (Finland, Turkey), the former Co-chairs (Romania, North Macedonia), the Vice-chair (Italy), the BFUG Secretariat, and one representative of the Consultative Members agreed amongst them, will be set up.
+The Drafting Committee will be operational from spring 2019, and will be supported by the Secretariat.
+During the governing period 2018-2020, the host for the next Ministerial Conference will be selected.
+The procedure for the Selection of the next Ministerial Conference host can be found in Annex 8.
+Each member country of the EHEA can apply to host the Ministerial Conference and is expected to provide the necessary logistical and financial support to ensure the successful organisation of such an event.